Skip to main content

 Academic

-The relationship between dietary lipids and hormone is a nuanced interplay of biophysics, biochemistry, and gene expression.
+The relationship between dietary lipids and hormone receptor function is a nuanced interplay of biophysics, biochemistry, and gene expression.
 At the most granular level, the fatty acyl composition of membrane phospholipids dictates the physical microenvironment of integral membrane proteins, including the vast families of G-protein coupled receptors (GPCRs) and receptor tyrosine kinases (RTKs) that govern endocrine signaling.

 The properties of the lipid bilayer, such as thickness, curvature stress, and lateral pressure profiles, are directly modulated by the incorporation of specific dietary fatty acids.
 These properties, in turn, allosterically regulate receptor conformation and function.